Single Intraday Coupling (SIDC)

 3. from other market areas as long as there is enough capacity available

-How Single Intraday Coupling works in detail
+How does Single Intraday Coupling works in detail?

 When a market participant submits an order for a different market area, it can be matched (i.e. met) as long as there is enough transmission capacity available.
 To match an order simply means that the market participant can meet and supply the energy demand.